 When was the claim incurred?
-Write down the date ion this blank.
+Write down the date in this blank.

 Are you disputing the debt, or claiming that it is contingent or unliquidated?
-Check one or more columns to indicate this.
+Check one or more of these checkboxes indicate this.
 Unliquidated claims are those that cannot be calculated numerically.
-A contingent claim is one that has not arisen yet, but is contingent on some future event.
+A contingent claim is one that has not arisen yet but is contingent on some future event.

-Is the debt for a domestic support obligation, taxes, personal injury claims or "other?"
+Is the debt for a domestic support obligation, taxes, claims for personal injury while you were intoxicated, or "other?"

 This column is fairly straightforward - you need only disclose the amount of the claim in dollars.

-State how much of each claim is entitled to priority and how much of the debt is no-priority.
+State how much of each claim is entitled to priority and how much of the debt is nonpriority.

-Here, you'll list all your unsecured debt that is not priority, including credit cards, medical bills, personal loans, old taxes and anything else that isn't secured or priority.
-Mark the appropriate box If the debt is a student loan, debts that arise out of a separation agreement or divorce, a debt to a pension or profit sharing plan.
+The info you'll provide for nonpriority debts is very similar.
+These will include credit cards, medical bills, personal loans, old taxes and anything else that isn't secured or priority.
+Mark the appropriate box If the debt is a student loan, debts that arise out of a separation agreement or divorce, a debt to a pension or profit-sharing plan.
 Otherwise, under "other" state what kind of debt it is.

-Sometimes another person or company needs to listed, like a law firm, or a governmental agency, to ensure they receive notice of the bankruptcy.
+Sometimes another person or company needs to be listed, like a law firm, a governmental agency, or a bill collector.
+By listing these entities here, in Part III, you ensure they receive notice of the bankruptcy.